Israel, Hezbollah trade fire across volatile Lebanese border | International

-Israeli forces on Monday exchanged fire with Hezbollah militants along the volatile Israeli-Lebanese frontier, as Israeli civilians living in the area were ordered to remain indoors amid the heaviest fighting between the bitter enemies in nearly a year.
+Israeli forces exchanged fire with Hezbollah militants on Monday for over an hour along the volatile Israeli-Lebanese frontier, the heaviest bout of fighting between the bitter enemies in nearly a year.
 The fighting occurred in an area known as Chebaa Farms, which was captured by Israel in the 1967 Middle East war and is claimed by Lebanon.
-Residents of southern Lebanon near the border reported Israeli shelling was continuing for more than an hour.
+Residents of southern Lebanon near the border reported Israeli shelling started at around 3:30 pm local time and lasted for about an hour and a half.
+Israeli civilians living in the area were ordered to remain indoors.

 - READ MORE ON: